 Pay close attention to the care that went into building your snow globe.
 You don't want a hastily painted model or one that is disproportionate with its own design elements.

-It's hard to get an idea of size if you are shopping by picture.
+It's hard to get an idea of size if you are just looking at a picture.
 Check the measurements to be sure the snow globe you are considering is large enough or small enough for your space.

 Not all snow globes are round.
 If you want one in the shape of a candle or lantern, for instance, those are both options.

 In many products, heavier is not better.
-Since snow globe were initially designed to serve as paperweights, however, the heavier models tend to be more desirable.
+Since snow globes were initially designed to serve as paperweights, however, the heavier models tend to be more desirable.

 Many snow globes feature music.
 Some are traditional wind-up music boxes while others are battery-powered units that play a variety of short tunes.

 If you would like your snow globe to be lighted or change colors, look for a model that can do that.

 Some snow globes are motorized and feature a small fan the keeps the water swirling so you do not have to manually invert your snow globe every time you want to see it in action.

 Snow globes can be powered by batteries or a plug — usually a USB plug.
 A battery-powered model can be placed anywhere and has a cleaner design, but it will require you to get additional batteries from time to time.
 A plug-in model will always have power, but its location will be limited to the length of the cord.

 If you forget to shut off your snow globe, you can burn through the batteries in a day or two.
 Many models feature a timer that automatically shuts the globe off after a designated amount of time, so this doesn't happen.